 Lifecare EMS Ambulance Service.

-The Weatherford/Parker County SWAT Team’s primary mission is the resolution of dangerous and/or difficult police situations outside the realm of the ordinary patrol response, through the use of developed skills, tactics and specialized equipment and capabilities.
-The team is responsible for addressing special threat situations including serving high-risk search and arrest warrant, barricaded subjects, hostage situations and engaging heavily armed or fortified criminals.
+The Weatherford/Parker County SWAT Team’s primary mission is the resolution of dangerous and/or difficult police situations outside the realm of the ordinary patrol response, through the use of developed skills, tactics, and specialized equipment and capabilities.
+The team is responsible for addressing special threat situations including serving high-risk search and arrest warrants, barricaded subjects, hostage situations, and engaging heavily armed or fortified criminals.

 The Weatherford/Parker County SWAT team is a part-time team from members who participate in this specialized unit as a collateral duty to their regular assignments.
 In addition to their regular duties, SWAT personnel train 16 hours each month on a variety of tactics.
 Personnel assigned to the SWAT team are subject to call back 24 hours a day, seven days a week, to handle any SWAT related incident.

-Commander Ronnie Villarreal is the Weatherford Police Department department liaison for the specialized unit.
+Commander Jason Hayes is the Weatherford Police Department department liaison for the specialized unit.
 He has an additional one additional team leader from the Parker County Sheriff’s Office.